-Once upon a time - Android 1.1 and earlier - it did.
+Once upon a time - Android 1.1 and earlier - you could modify this setting.

 Now, though, that setting is one that Android deems "secure".
 The constant has been moved from Settings.System to Settings.Secure, though the old constant is still there, flagged as deprecated.